Cook Inlet - Potential Places of Refuge

-This website was used to assist the Cook Inlet Potential Places of Refuge Workgroup in the development of a document describing Potential Places of Refuge (PPOR) in the Cook Inlet Subarea.
-The project was completed in September of 2007 and has been forwarded to the Cook Inlet Subarea Committee for inclusion in the Subarea Contingency Plan.
+This webpage was used to assist the Cook Inlet Potential Places of Refuge Workgroup in the development of a document describing Potential Places of Refuge (PPOR) in the Cook Inlet Geographic Zone.
+The project was completed in September of 2007.

-The objective of this project has been to identify docking, anchoring and mooring locations that may be selected as Potential Places of Refuge in order to enhance the overall response process.
+The objective of this project has been to identify docking, anchoring, mooring and grounding locations that may be selected as Potential Places of Refuge in order to enhance the overall response process.

-The map below depicts some of the risk factors the workgroup used in selecting potential places of refuge.
-The workgroup identified candidate sites for potential places of refuge and a site assessment matrix and site assessment key were developed.
-This matrix summarizes the resources at risk for each site and aided in the final selection of potential places of refuge.
-Download a copy of the Site Selection Matrix (PDF 62K) and the Key (PDF 26K).
+The risk layers map depicts some of the risk factors the workgroup used in selecting potential places of refuge.
+The workgroup identified candidate sites for potential places of refuge.
+These sites were researched and the resources and attributes of each were placed in a site assessment matrix and key.

 - Cook Inlet PPOR Map 01 (PDF 3.1M)